-Intricacy - Information processing efforts of users are typically similar, less complex office functions requiring the support of limited software packages and less involvement in communications to other computer systems.
+Intricacy - Information processing efforts of users typically involve items such as document creation and transfer, small data base development, calculation and statistical analysis to support office functions.
+Support of various software and programming packages for this computerization requires familiarity with- manipulation of data between packages or with other computer systems.
 Problems with software and hardware require referral to guidelines and manuals or to technical support at other locations for resolution.

 Subject Matter Complexity - In support of users in computing, duties require an understanding of the user function and data needs to determine the potential for computerization.
 A basic knowledge of programming and applications development tools and hardware capabilities is required to determine appropriate packages and methods for computing.

-Guidelines - Guidelines include hardware and software references and manuals, which are used to determine potential for computerization or to research resolutions to problems.
+Guidelines - Guidelines include hardware and software references and manuals which are used to determine potential for computerization or to research resolutions to problems.
 Technical publications and consultation with other computing professionals are additional resources.